adevress/syn2_spec/spec_synapse_v2.md

 Files in the SYN2 formats SHOULD use the .syn2 extension.

-Meta-data, name and string in a SYN2 file MUST be encoded using the UTF-8 encoding standard.
+group, attributes and dataset in a SYN2 file MUST uses the UTF-8 encoding standard.

 # SYN2 HIERARCHY AND DATATYPES